charlie-thomas/MyPHR/README.md

 # MyPHR Android Application - CSB Team Project
-This is the repository for the CSB team project, building an NHS app to help girls of ages 11-18 suffering from Turner Syndrome manage their condition.
+This is the repository for MyPHR, the CSB team project mobile application, built with NHSGGC, to help girls of ages 11-18 suffering from Turner Syndrome to monitor their health and manage their condition.

 ## Features
 * Medical contacts